 Costs are usually based on an hourly rate.
 Your Consultant will visit your child and the whole team on a regular basis to review your program and make any further recommendations and changes based on your child’s progress.
 You will usually be looking at 3 to 4 hours of consultancy every 4 to 6 weeks as a guide but this completely depends on your program and your child’s needs.
 Don’t forget, a consultation will involve the whole team so if you have tutors, you will need to think about that cost too.

 If you are brand new to ABA, you should have an assessment and training in basic ABA principles provided by your consultant.
 Ask how much this is expected to cost.
 Will this be charged by the hour and if so, how many hours will this take?

 Here at HD ABA we offer fixed price start-up packages that include everything you need to get started so you don’t need to watch the clock.
-You can download our information pack here.
-HD ABA Information
+You can download our information leaflet here.
+HD ABA Info Leaflet

 What about tutors?